Course Offerings

 Graded Pass/Fail only.
 Introduction to the jury system, federal rules of evidence, and trial practice.
 Participants are introduced to the legal, practical, and policy implications of jury advocacy in the United States, and put that learning into practice through role plays as both witness and advocate.
 Members of the intercollegiate mock-trial team are selected from those who complete the courses successfully.

-Topics in Law & Legal Studies: Family Law
+Topics in Law and Legal Studies: Administrative Law

 Law, Justice, and Society Research Capstone